DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/learning/tutorials.md

 ---
-title: Frameworks and tools
+title: Tutorials and guides
-platform: atlassian-sdk
+platform: server/framework
 product: atlassian-sdk
 category: devguide
-subcategory: concepts
+subcategory: learning
 date: "2017-10-30"
 ---
-# Frameworks and tools
+# Tutorials and guides

 Intentionally left empty.
 This is just an example.